 If you’re into nature and walking in it, then the Brecon Beacons are just the place for you.
 With such a big area to explore, I decided to concentrate on the waterfalls.
 I wasn’t disappointed.

 The Four Falls Trail is a great track, and four hours can easily be spent finding the four waterfalls here.
-You’ll be amazed not only by the natural beauty but how quickly time flies.
+You’ll be amazed not only by the natural beauty but also by how quickly time flies.

 Just down the road is the turn-off for the Elidir Trail and another four waterfalls, although this is a shorter walk at around two hours.
 You can also start this walk from the village of Pontneddfechan and walk northwards.